 The session will lay the ground for a fully fledged and policy-oriented UNCTAD research project looking at the issues raised at the round table in a systematic way.

 - What drives FDI and other forms of internationalization by SMEs?

 - What can FDI by SMEs contribute to the development and international competitiveness of home and host countries?

 - How can SMEs contribute to global or regional supply chain development via linkages?

-- Are the gender and social and environmental practices of SME investors different from the practices of other investors?
+- Are the gender, social and environmental practices of SME investors different from the practices of other investors?

-- What are the main policy challenges for FDI by SMEs?
+- What are the main policy challenges for SMEs?
 Is there a policy bias towards large companies?
-If yes, in which areas, and how to deal with them?
+If yes, in which areas, and how can they be dealt with?
 What kind of policy guidance can be provided and what role should UNCTAD play in it?

-- What are the main new challenges that SME investors face in the pandemic?
-What kind of new policy challenges does the pandemic pose for policy makers to support SME investors?
+- What are the main new challenges that SME investors face during the pandemic?
+What kind of new policy challenges does the pandemic pose for policymakers to support SME investors?